Chart Color Schemes

 Edgeworth has a typical household mix, with a fairly typical median household size

 Family households account for 69.4% of all households, including 26.4% couples with children, 27.5% couples without children, and 14.4% single parent families.
-Non-family households constitute the remaining 30.6%, with lone person households at 28.3% and group households comprising 2.3% of the total.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Non-family households constitute the remaining 30.6%, with lone person households at 28.3% and group households comprising 2.3%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households